-The GPS 12 MAP operates on 4 AA batteries, which are installed a the base of the unit.
-These batteries provide up to 36 hours of use in "Power Saver" mode.
+The GPS III+ operates on 4 AA batteries (not included), which are installed at the base of the unit.
+These batteries provide up to 36 hours of continuous use (See page 87).
+Rechargeable NiCad or lithium batteries may also be used.